Next year's schedule coming January 2011

 • whether you'd like this equipment for one or both days

-Please note that we can’t reserve equipment for you if we don’t know which size to reserve.
-Please be sure to send us complete information.
-Thanks.
+Please note that we can’t reserve equipment for you if we don’t know which size to reserve, so please be sure to send us complete information.

 All this equipment is fantastic, and we’re really happy to be able to offer it as part of our program.

 - Why are your camps focused in the West?